mmuth/kotlin-dataclass-compatibility-checker/README.md

 # kotlin-dataclass-compatibility-checker

 This is a small cli to validate the compatibility of two kotlin data classes against each other.
+It is useful for DTOs that are shared in two (or more) locations and you want to ensure that you don't change it in an incompatible way (e.g. DTO shared between Client and Server or between two or more microservices).

-It is useful for DTOs and comparable to the breaking change detection in [Protobufs](https://buf.build/docs/breaking/overview/) `buf` util.
+You can compare it to the breaking change detection in [Protobufs](https://buf.build/docs/breaking/overview/) `buf` util.

 ## Usage

 ```
-kotlin-dataclass-compatibility-checker --input ./MyDataClass.kt --against-input ./MyDataClassChanged.kt
+kotlin-dataclass-compatibility-checker --input ./MyDataClassUpdated.kt --against-input ./MyDataClass.kt
 ```

 ## Constraints